CANTINA GIARDINO

 ABOUT THE PRODUCER

-Antonio and Daniela De Gruttola seek out old vineyards in Irpinia, high in the hills of Campania.
-They champion and preserve the region’s native varietals, old vines and an age old way of tending them.
+Antonio and Daniela De Gruttola seek out old vineyards in Irpinia, high in the hills of Campania, championing and preserving the region’s native varieties, old vines and the old-fashioned way of tending them.